 So, you say you want to play golf in Korea and you’d like a challenging course?
 Well, the course across from the university, the Yeosu City Park Golf Course, is located on the side of a steep hill.

 According to one of my students who often golfs there, it costs 90,000 won for 18 holes, but you also have to pay for a mandatory caddy, which costs another 90,000 won; however you can split the caddy fee between the other three people if you’re playing in a foursome.
 So, you’d pay about 112,000 won, $100 at the current exchange rate.
 That’s way too steep for me.It also looks a little tame.
 If I were going to play, I’d want something more edgy, something with a little danger involved, like alligators or piranhas in the water hazards.
 Well, here’s a course for me and for you, if you’re up to it.
-According to the Total Pro Sports website, this layout is
+The Golf website describes it thus:

 It’s a 192-yard, par-3 hole located on the DMZ between North and South Korea.
 On this course, if you shank a shot out of bounds, definitely don’t go looking for your ball!
 The website doesn’t indicate if life insurance is included with the green fee.